 The new console was delivered in May to be installed over the coming months in its new location on the south side, with an elevator lift, as the new chancel took shape.
 It was dedicated on December 6, 1998 in a program featuring the combined choirs of Grace and Beth El Congregation (70 singers), the Quartet, Cantor Thom King, David Brock and Bruce Eicher.
 A number of international artists were invited to play in the coming years: Simon Preston, 1999; Joyce Jones, 2001; Elmo Cosentini, 2002 and 2009; Felix Hell, 2003; and Alan Morrison, 2004.
 In 1999, the annual French Organ Marathon, five hours of music from the great French organ repertoire performed in mini-recital segments by 15 artists, was begun.
 In recent years, the length of the event and number of artists has decreased some, but this year the marathon celebrated its 20th season.

-Flash forward to 2019 – Dan Angerstein at Angerstein Organ Works, Inc. in Hendersonville, NC has been working the entire summer on the organ.
-When completed, the entire organ will be tonally refinished to provide solid, warm choruses with good balances and colors.
-All of the reed stops will be cleaned, repaired and revoiced for greater warmth and stability.
-New slide tuners will be installed on all flue pipes.
-All chestwork and chambers will be vacuumed and cleaned with new lighting installed in the chambers.
+In 2019, the Church Trustees approved a renovation project on the organ that was completed in October 2021.
+Dan Angerstein at Angerstein Organ Works, Inc. in Hendersonville, NC has worked the last two years on completing this project.
+The entire organ has been tonally refinished to provide solid, warm choruses with good balances and colors.
+All of the reed stops have been cleaned, repaired and revoiced for greater warmth and stability.
+New slide tuners have been installed on all flue pipes.
+All chestwork and chambers have been vacuumed and cleaned with new lighting installed in the chambers.
 We are grateful to the Trustees of Grace Church for supporting this much-needed work.
-Please save the date for the Organ Re-Dedication Concert – Sat., May 2, 4 pm!
+A re-dedication organ recital will be given by Jacobs School of Music, Indiana University Professor Emeritus Dr. Marilyn Keiser on Friday, March 18, 2022 at 7:30 p.m.